 Brevet Brig.
-Gen. U. S. A., Commanding.
-The Adjutant-General of the Army, Washington, D. C.
+Gen. U. S. A., Commanding

+The Adjutant-General of the Army,

+Washington, D. C.

-The 13th and 14th of May were spent by General Taylor in organizing and despatching a force to capture Barita, a town near the mouth of the Rio Grande, on the Mexican side, where the enemy was said to be concentrating the remains of his shattered and vanquished army.
-Commodore Conner ordered a part of his fleet to co-operate, and the place was quietly taken on the 15th, the inhabitants fleeing on the approach of the Americans.
+The 13th and 14th of May were spent by General Taylor in organizing and despatching a force to capture Barita, a town near the mouth of the Rio Grande, on the Mexican side, where the enemy was said to be con-

 The next operation was the capture of Matamoras.
-Everything was ready for an attack on the town on the evening of the 16th.
+Everything was ready for an attack-on the town on the evening of the 16th.